Anomalous mapping between pionfull and pionless EFT's: Acknowledgement

 \section{Acknowledgement}

-The author wishes to express his deep gratitude to X.-Y. Li (ITP, CAS), F. Wang (Nanjing U), Y. Jia (IHEP, CAS), H.-Y. Jin and G.-H. Zhu (Zhejiang U) for their encouragements and supports.
-Helpful conversations with Dr. C. Wu (SINAP, CAS) on related issues are also happily acknowledged.
+The author wishes to express his deep gratitude to X.-Y. Li (ITP, CAS), F. Wang (Nanjing U), Y. Jia (IHEP, CAS), H.-Y. Jin (Zhejiang U), G.-H. Zhu (Zhejiang U) and Dr. Chen Wu (SINAP, CAS) for their encouragements and helps.
+Helpful communications with Dr. S. Nakamura (Osaka U) are also acknowledged.
+We are grateful to the anonymous referee for his suggestions that improve the presentation of our manuscript.
 This work is supported in part by the Ministry of Education of China.